caas-team/sparrow/README.md

 ## Usage

 Use `sparrow run` to execute the instance using the binary.
-A `name` (a valid DNS name) is required to be passed, else the sparrow will not start:
+A `sparrowName` (a valid DNS name) is required to be passed, else the sparrow will not start:

 ```sh